UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 for 'To be Interoperable' in the FAIR principles.

-There are 15 core elements in Dublin Core and they are very generic to allow description of data in a wide range of scientific domain. it is usually a good starting point to include them as metadata:
+There are 15 core elements in Dublin Core and they are very generic to allow description of data in a wide range of scientific domain.
+It is usually a good starting point to include them as metadata:

 - title